vsoch/better-scientific-software/2019/README.md

 ONE 12(5): e0177459.
 ```

-[^3]:
+### Contributions

-I created community content for the Open Container Initiative, contributed to scientific workflows and management software (spack, snakemake, encode), and am a prominent member of the US-RSE (US Research Software Engineering Association).
+I am a primary contributor to [AskCI](http://ask.cyberinfrastructure.org), and created community content for the Open Container Initiative, contributed to scientific workflows and management software (spack, snakemake, encode), and am a prominent member of the US-RSE (US Research Software Engineering Association).

-[^4]:
+### Learning

 https://us-rse.org/starter-pack/
 https://www.youtube.com/watch?v=trAfA9VWLTQ